neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_5_GraphRAG/README.md

 To continue, proceed to **Part 3 - Advanced Agents and API Integration**:

-[Lab 6 - Aura Agents API](../Lab_6_Aura_Agents_API) - Learn how to call your Aura Agent programmatically via REST API, enabling integration into applications and automated workflows.
+[Lab 6 - Neo4j MCP Agent](../Lab_6_Neo4j_MCP_Agent) - Build a LangGraph agent that connects to Neo4j through the Model Context Protocol (MCP), enabling natural language interaction with your knowledge graph.

 ## Additional Resources